 Hazardous Components Inside a Microwave

-- Capacitors: These store electrical energy and can hold a charge long after the microwave is unplugged, creating a shock risk.
+- Capacitors: Store electrical energy and can hold a charge long after unplugging, creating a shock risk.

-- Wiring and metals: Copper wiring and mixed metals need proper separation to prevent environmental contamination.
+- Wiring and metals: Copper wiring and mixed metals need proper separation to prevent contamination.

-- Circuit boards: These contain electronic materials that shouldn’t be crushed or sent to landfills.
+- Circuit boards: Contain electronic materials that shouldn’t end up in landfills.

 Fire and Injury Risks

 When microwaves end up in regular trash or dumpsters, they can become a fire hazard.
-Compacted waste, damaged wiring, or stored electrical energy can lead to sparks, fires, or injuries during handling.
-Sanitation workers and facility staff are especially at risk when appliances are disposed of incorrectly.
+Compacted waste, damaged wiring, or stored electrical energy can cause sparks, fires, or injuries.
+Sanitation workers and facility staff are especially at risk.

 Can Microwaves Be Recycled?

-Microwaves are made from several materials that recycling facilities can recover when handled properly, including:
+Yes, but not through regular curbside recycling.
+Microwaves are made from several materials that recycling facilities can recover when handled properly:

 - Steel and metal casings